talrowe/workout-tracker/README.md

 - [ ] CFT calculator
 - [ ] write to a file
 - [ ] read from a file
+- [x] update time
+- [ ] Create statistics for workouts

 ## Writing to a File Feature

 I need to add the ability to write to a log file.

 - [x] Create a git branch for writing to a file.

-``

 - [ ] Add files for writing to a file.

 This may not be necessary

 - [ ] Add typescript to write to a file.

 ## Notes

 This is just a note.